Pascal's Identity is a combinatorial identity about binomial coefficients:

 Let’s consider the intuition behind the equation.
 The left-hand

-side chooses a subset of items from
+side chooses a subset of

 items.